chiisaa/picroft-google-aiy2-voicebonnet-skill/README.md

 The button LED turns on when Mycroft is listening.
 If button is pressed he begins to listen.
 If the button is pressed for a longer time he stops whatever he is doing.

 ## Important
-This skill is made for Picroft Buster Keaton which is Picroft on Rasbian Buster and should install and initialize "out of the box".
+This skill is made for Picroft Buster Keaton which is Picroft on Rasbian Buster.
+Once the skill is installed the script AIY2_install.sh must be run to load the voicebonnet python libraries that enable the LED.

 ### Installing the AIY voicekit
-If you haven't already setup the voicebonnet, there is a script to help you do that in the skills folder.
-It is best to install and refuse guided setup.
+It is best to install and refuse guided setup, register the device, perform the upgrades, then

 run
 ```